tonethar/IGME-330-Master/notes/canvas-4.md

 ## I. Overview

-- Here we will review canvas capabilities covered in [HW-SG-2.md](./HW-SG-2.md)
+- Here we will review the canvas capabilities covered in [HW-SG-2.md](./HW-SG-2.md)

 ## II.
 SG-2